 If you leave a comment on Youtube, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.
 So please leave any comments at your own risk!

 For members that register on our website, we also store the personal information they provide in their user profile.
 All members can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.

 What rights you have over your data

 If you have an account on this site, or have left comments on Youtube, you can request that we erase any personal data we hold about you.
-This does not include any data we are obliged to keep for administrative, legal, or security purposes.
+We will comply with your request as expeditiously as possible.
+However, our compliance will not include any data we are required by law to keep for administrative, legal, or security purposes.